dedean16/kwin-swapdesktop/README.md

 Default shortcuts are: Meta+Shift+Alt+Right/Left/Up/Down/=/-.
 These can be changed in System Settings → Global Shortcuts → KWin → (search for swapdesktop)

+## To do: add gif animation of swap

+## For developers
+Cleanup of leftover components can be done with:

+`qdbus org.kde.kglobalaccel /component/kwin org.kde.kglobalaccel.Component.cleanUp`

 ## References

 1. Plasma scripting API: <https://develop.kde.org/docs/plasma/kwin/api/>